The following notes were left the past couple

 28th:

-Vermont Cheese Fest 2002 was such a success we hope
+Vermont Cheese Fest 2002 was such a success we hope to make it

-and a trivial pursuit marathon.
+a trivial pursuit marathon.
 The fun lasted all week despite the weather

 -hurricane Isadora rained on our parade a bit.
 But we managed to dodge

 the rain with cozy nights indoors.
-My only wish for this cabin is a screen
+My only wish for this cabin is a

-made for a quiet vacation...
+the property made for a quiet vacation...
 A good time had by all!

 .....Jennifer,